erincatto/box2c/docs/simulation.md

 ```

 Shapes only generate hit events if `b2ShapeDef::enableHitEvents` is true.
+I recommend you only enable this for shapes that need hit events because
+it creates some overhead.

 ### Contact Filtering
 Often in a game you don't want all objects to collide.
 For example, you